Have you hit a weight loss plateau? Have you tried everything but that weight just keeps on coming back to find you?

 - Ask about the hidden sugars and carbs in sauces and condiments at restaurants.

-7 Steps To Break A Weight Loss Plateau – 3: Assess if you’re eating too much protein
+Step 3: Assess if you’re eating too much protein

 It’s easy to fall into the habit of overeating protein and underestimating protein portions.
 Too much dietary protein can drive down ketone production (Marliss 1978) when consumed in excess of our body’s needs.
 Read more about this in this deep dive on protein by myself, Dr. Stephen Phinney, and Dr. Jeff Volek.